-As I mentioned last time, I am laying the foundation for measuring all the metrics but only focussing on optimizing Activation and Retention initially.
-As each of the AARRR metrics is itself a sub-funnel, I decided to break them out into separate funnel reports rather than build one giant report that would be a nightmare to maintain in the long run.
+As I mentioned last time, I am laying the foundation for measuring all the metrics but only focusing on optimizing Activation and Retention initially.
+As each of the AARRR metrics is a sub-funnel, I broke them out into separate funnel reports rather than build one giant report that would be a nightmare to maintain in the long run.

-The ability to create ad-hoc funnel reports, discussed earlier, allows me start measuring everything at the macro level and add more detail to drill into the sub-funnels as needed for optimization.
+The ability to create ad-hoc funnel reports discussed earlier allows me to measure everything at the macro level and add more detail to drill into the sub-funnels as needed for optimization.

-A 35% conversion (or 65% bounce rate) isn’t particularly great but it’s good enough to drive meaningful traffic to validate my MVP for now (scaling comes after product/market fit).
-Apart from my earlier adventures in SEM, I have not spent any more money on paid channels, and am instead investing time building up some viable free channels (SEO, blogs) in parallel.
+A 35% conversion (or 65% bounce rate) isn’t particularly great, but it’s good enough to drive meaningful traffic to validate my MVP for now (scaling comes after product/market fit).
+Apart from my earlier adventures in SEM, I have not spent any more money on paid channels and am investing time building up some viable free channels (SEO, blogs) in parallel.

-I define Activation (happy first-user experience) as a sub-funnel made up of the following steps: Sign-up, Download App, Create First Gallery.
+I define Activation (happy first-user experience) as a sub-funnel comprised of the following steps: Sign-up, Download App, and Create First Gallery.

-The first 2 steps occur on the CloudFire website, while the last is done in the downloaded application.
-Since I just started using KISSmetrics, I haven’t finished integrating it with the app and am relying on an earlier custom database report I created to measure “Created First Gallery”.
+The first two steps occur on the CloudFire website, while the last is done in the downloaded application.
+Since I started using KISSmetrics, I haven’t finished integrating it with the app and am relying on an earlier custom database report I created to measure “Created First Gallery.”

 Here’s what the KISSmetrics Activation funnel looks like without the last step:

 This is where I currently am on the numbers.
-I will be finishing up data collection for Retention, Referral, and Revenue this week but just the Activation numbers already reveal a number of potential hot spots.
+I will finish data collection for Retention, Referral, and Revenue this week, but the Activation numbers already reveal several potential hot spots.

 Normalized Conversion Dashboard

 I like to visualize my conversion funnel as a percentage of total visitors and have normalized the numbers to reflect that.
-I’ve also blown up the Activation row to show the full Activation sub-funnel since I’m highly motivated to optimize that right now.
+I’ve also blown up the Activation row to show the full Activation sub-funnel since I’m highly motivated to optimize that.
 As I don’t have the other numbers yet, I’m not bothering with showing them for now.

 These numbers immediately indicate that the Activation process is NOT healthy.

-While all 3 steps exhibit leaking buckets, of particular concern to me was loosing more than half the people that chose to download the app but couldn’t successfully finish the first task of creating a gallery.
+While all three steps exhibit leaking buckets, I was particularly concerned with losing more than half the people who downloaded the app but couldn’t successfully finish the first task of creating a gallery.
 That’s where I decided to start.

-It’s not that the others aren’t as important but they seem more of an optimization problem (pricing, sign-up form, copy, etc.) than a fundamental failing of the MVP (software) itself.
-Plus people that made it to the last step, successfully navigated the previous steps so there is some added rational in starting from the bottom of the funnel.
+It’s not that the others aren’t as important, but they seem more of an optimization problem (pricing, sign-up form, copy, etc.) than a fundamental failing of the MVP (software) itself.
+Plus, people that made it to the last step successfully navigated the previous steps, so there is some added rationale in starting from the bottom of the funnel.

-One of the issues I uncovered was over a nasty shortcut Apple took with force migrating everyone from 32-bit Java 5 to 64-bit Java 6 in Snow Leopard using a symbolic link pointing Java 1.5 -> Java 1.6 (WTF!).
+One of the issues I uncovered was over a nasty shortcut Apple took with force-migrating everyone from 32-bit Java 5 to 64-bit Java 6 in Snow Leopard using a symbolic link pointing to Java 1.5 -> Java 1.6 (WTF!).
 This broke CloudFire.
-Fixing it actually required upgrading a 3rd party component (Eclipse) which required rewriting the software update process (now using P2/OSGI), and my continuous deployment process (future post).
-Other issues had to do with 64-bit versus 32-bit on Windows, and bad pre-existing Java installations.
+Fixing it required upgrading a 3rd party component (Eclipse) which required rewriting the software update process (now using P2/OSGI) and my continuous deployment process (future post).
+Other issues were 64-bit versus 32-bit on Windows and bad pre-existing Java installations.

-What I’ve found is that, in the end, users WILL encounter unanticipated problems, because you can only test so many desktop/browser configurations (until you can afford running all of them).
+I’ve found that, in the end, users WILL encounter unanticipated problems because you can only test so many desktop/browser configurations (until you can afford to run all of them).
 The key is to be able to identify users that run into problems as quickly as possible and then try to engage them directly with an offer of help, gift certificates, extended trials… whatever it takes to get them to talk to you as they hold the answers (actually they hold the problems, it’s up to you to uncover the answers).